Skip to content

 Laboratories at The Water Tower

-The Water Tower offers lab access membership and leases to our three state-of-the-art labs, including microbiology, analytical, and experimental labs.
+The Water Tower offers lab rental access for our three state-of-the-art labs, including microbiology, analytical, and experimental labs.
 The labs will be equipped with all basic needs and specialized equipment to serve the R&D needs of universities, private corporations, and utilities.
 The labs are also available for training through the TWT workforce program and specialized training through our partners.

 Unique Research & Demonstration Capabilities